fabacab/awesome-cybersecurity-blueteam/README.md

 - [Gophish](https://getgophish.com/) - Powerful, open-source phishing framework that makes it easy to test your organization's exposure to phishing.
 - [King Phisher](https://github.com/securestate/king-phisher) - Tool for testing and promoting user awareness by simulating real world phishing attacks.
 - [NotifySecurity](https://github.com/certsocietegenerale/NotifySecurity) - Outlook add-in used to help your users to report suspicious e-mails to security teams.
+- [Phish.Report](https://phish.report) - Report phishing sites to both the host and multiple blocklist providers from a single tool.
 - [Phishing Intelligence Engine (PIE)](https://github.com/LogRhythm-Labs/PIE) - Framework that will assist with the detection and response to phishing attacks.
 - [Swordphish](https://github.com/certsocietegenerale/swordphish-awareness) - Platform allowing to create and manage (fake) phishing campaigns intended to train people in identifying suspicious mails.
 - [mailspoof](https://github.com/serain/mailspoof) - Scans SPF and DMARC records for issues that could allow email spoofing.